vinvapp/vinvapp/README.md

 - Interested in all tech and keen to learn
 - Looking forward to collaborate!
-- 2024 Goals: finish master thesis
 - Hobbies: traveling, sailing and Volleyball
-- Just got a Wing-foil board, hit me up if you have a foil recommendation

 ### Connect with me: